HoneyTiwari/microsoc-command-center-webD/README.md

 🛡️ Red Ranger’s MicroSOC Command Center

-A mini Security Operations Center (SOC) platform designed to simulate real-time cyber attack monitoring and analysis.
-This project provides a hands-on experience of how security analysts track, visualize, and respond to cyber threats.
+A mini Security Operations Center (SOC) platform designed to simulate real-time cyber attack monitoring and analysis.This project provides a hands-on experience of how security analysts track, visualize, and respond to cyber threats.

 🚀 Features
 🔐 Secure Authentication